 If you use a portable generator while adventuring in your campervan, this quick guide can help you use and store it safely, so you can enjoy your trip with peace of mind.

-How To Safely Store Your Portable Generator
+How Can I Safely Store a Portable Generator?

-Your generator should be stored somewhere dry, cool and secure but not somewhere the temperature may drop below 0°C. Storing your generator requires the right preparation and it should be kept in the correct environment, so it doesn’t become damaged or clogged.
+Your generator should be stored somewhere dry, cool, and secure but not somewhere the temperature may drop below 0°C. Storing your generator requires the right preparation, and it should be kept in the correct environment, so it doesn’t become damaged or clogged.
 The levels of preparation you’ll need to make will depend on how long your generator will be out of use.

 Fuel Generators

-To begin with you should clean up any dust, debris or fluids from your generator before deciding on what you will do with your fuel.
-Your fuel will deteriorate after 30 days if it’s left in your stored generator without being stabilised.
-There are three options to tackle this problem, firstly you can drain the fuel into a storage container, secondly you can run the generator until it uses up any remaining fuel or thirdly you can fill the fuel to the maximum level, add fuel stabiliser and run for 10 minutes to allow it to circulate.
-If you choose this final option you will need to run the generator every 2-3 months and refill with fresh fuel and stabiliser.
+There are three options to tackle this problem.
+Firstly you can drain the fuel into a storage container, secondly you can run the generator until it uses up any remaining fuel, or thirdly you can fill the fuel to the maximum level, add fuel stabiliser and run for 10 minutes to allow it to circulate.

 You should then remove any excess fuel in the carburettor and fuel hose by turning off the fuel valve and running the generator until they’re empty.
 This will prevent any fuel from clogging in them.
-Finally, if you’re storing it for a long time you should remove the spark plugs and add 2-3 teaspoons of oil to the cylinders.
-Crank the engine to properly lubricate the cylinders.

 LPG Generators